This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Curdle with Lemon Juice: As the milk starts to bubble, add lemon juice and turn the heat to low.
-You’ll see the milk curdling almost immediately.
-Gently stir to gather the curds together.
-Continue heating for an extra 5 minutes, allowing the acid to fully separate the curds (white solids) from the whey (yellowish liquid).
-If the milk hasn’t fully separated after this, add another teaspoon of lemon juice.
+• When the milk begins to bubble, add the lemon juice and reduce the heat to low.
+You’ll see the milk separate almost right away into white curds (the solids) and a yellowish liquid called whey.
+Gently stir to help the curds come together.
+Let it heat for 5 more minutes so the separation is complete.
+If the milk hasn’t fully separated, add another teaspoon of lemon juice.

-• Strain the Curds: Place a strainer or colander over a bowl and line it with cheesecloth.
-Transfer the curds into the strainer, allowing the whey to collect in the bowl.
-Rinse the curds gently with cool water to remove the lemon taste.
+• Line a strainer or colander with cheesecloth and place it over a bowl.
+Carefully pour in the curds, letting the whey drain into the bowl.
+Rinse the curds gently with cool water to remove any lemon flavor.

-• Remove Excess Liquid: Gather the cheesecloth and gently squeeze out excess whey and water.
+• Gather the cheesecloth around the curds and gently squeeze out excess liquid.

-• Chill to Set: Refrigerate the weighted paneer for 1 hour to firm up.
+• Refrigerate for 1 hour to firm up.

-• Ready to Use: Unwrap the paneer, cut it into cubes, and use as desired.
-Store the paneer wrapped in plastic wrap in an airtight container in the refrigerator for up to 5 days.
+• Unwrap, cut into cubes, and use as needed.
+Store wrapped in plastic in an airtight container in the fridge for up to 5 days.

 Notes

-1. Prepare the Marinade: In a small bowl, mix 1/4 teaspoon ground turmeric, 1/8 teaspoon cayenne pepper, 1/4 teaspoon kosher salt, and 1/4 teaspoon ground cinnamon with 1/2 to 1 tablespoon of olive oil.
-Gently fold the paneer cubes into this mixture.
+• Make the Marinade: In a small bowl, mix 1/4 teaspoon ground turmeric, 1/8 teaspoon cayenne pepper, 1/4 teaspoon kosher salt, and 1/4 teaspoon ground cinnamon with 1/2 to 1 tablespoon olive oil.
+Gently toss the paneer cubes in this mixture.

-2. Marinate the Paneer: Let the paneer sit in the marinade for about 20 minutes to soak up all the flavors.
+• Marinate: Let the paneer sit for about 20 minutes to absorb the flavors.

-4. Cooking: Heat 1/2 tablespoon of olive oil in a medium skillet over medium-high heat.
-Add the marinated paneer, spooning any leftover marinade over it.
-Cook for 2-3 minutes on one side, then flip to brown the other side for an additional 2 minutes.
+• Cook: Heat 1/2 tablespoon olive oil in a medium skillet over medium-high heat.
+Add the marinated paneer and spoon any leftover marinade on top.
+Cook for 2–3 minutes on one side, then flip and cook for 2 more minutes until browned.

 •